 How to License the WPF HTML Editor

-Starting with version 3.x, the WPF HTML Editor uses a license-key activation system that replaces the older download-the-unlocked-DLL workflow.
-You install the same NuGet package (SpiceLogic.HtmlEditor.WPF) for both trial and licensed use, and unlock the licensed mode at runtime by assigning your purchased license key to the WpfHtmlEditor.LicenseKey static property.
+Starting with version 3.x, the WPF HTML Editor Control uses a license-key activation system that replaces the older "download the unlocked DLL" workflow.
+In earlier versions, every customer downloaded a separate unlocked build from their account after buying and referenced it by hand.
+That is no longer how it works.
+Today you install one NuGet package (SpiceLogic.HtmlEditor.WPF) for both trial and licensed use, and you unlock the licensed mode at runtime by assigning your purchased license key to the WpfHtmlEditor.LicenseKey static property.

 Apply your license key in code (C#)